 According to a 2008 report from the Direct Marketing Association, marketers could expect a return of $43.01 for every $1 spent on email marketing.
 And while the DMA predicts that by 2013 these numbers may decline to $37.99, the expected ROI is still fantastic.
 By comparison, there is currently no data showing that marketing with social media alone can come anywhere near those numbers.
 Social media is important and necessary to build your online presence but should be used as a component in a strategic marketing system.

 Using Social Media

 To get started, focus on the big three: Facebook, Twitter, and YouTube.
 Facebook and Twitter are the easiest to get started on while YouTube may take a little more planning to develop some good video content but it should not be ignored.

-The bottom line is, learn the different features that exist within the world of social media and utilize them to their most effective means to grow a huge list of qualified prospects that are basically telling you to email them!
+The bottom line is, learn the different features that exist within the world of social media and utilize them to their most effective means to engage patients and funnel them into your website to learn more about your practice.

-Perhaps it goes without saying, but a large email list of opted in subscribers alone won’t do a thing…you have to craft messages that offer value to the members of your email list and keep them intrigued.
-As quickly as they opted in, they can opt out, so make sure to deliver timely, valuable info to them on a regular basis.
+Perhaps it goes without saying, but a large email list of patients alone won’t do a thing…you have to craft messages that offer value to patients and keep educating them.
+As quickly as they opted in, they can opt out, so make sure to deliver timely, valuable content to them on a regular basis.

-If you have identified a problem that many of your subscribers might be facing and you have a way to solve it, let them know.
-The more you show that you can identify with them, the more responsive they will be which in turn leads to more dollars that they will spend with you and the more time they will remain on your email list.
+If you have identified a problem that many of your patients might be facing and you have a way to solve it, let them know.
+The more you show that you can identify with them, the more responsive they will be.

-Until something comes along that outperforms it, email marketing–which was around a long time before the current popular social media sites–is still the king when it comes to earning power online.
-Thanks to the advent of social media, however, growing a quality email list has just become a whole lot easier.
+Until something comes along that outperforms it, email marketing is still the king when it comes to a direct line of communication with your patients.
+Thanks to the advent of social media, however, growing a quality brand and engaging patients has become even easier.